cmgoffena13/etl-watcher/README.md

 The monitoring system provides two complementary checks to ensure your data pipelines are running optimally:

 ### Pipeline Execution Timeliness
 Monitors if pipeline executions complete within expected timeframes, helping identify performance issues and long-running processes.
+Uses a configurable lookback window to check both running and completed pipelines to alert on long-running pipelines as well.

 ### DML Freshness Monitoring
 Checks if data manipulation operations (inserts, updates, deletes) are recent enough, ensuring data freshness for downstream consumers.